mkollaro/destroystack/README.md

 I've only tried these with RHEL and Fedora, plus RDO Havana or RHOS-4.0, installed by [Packstack](https://github.com/stackforge/packstack).
 The tests themselves don't really care what or how is it deployed.
-For more info on the setups, see the file `TEST_PLAN.md`.
+For more info on the setups, see the file [test plan](TEST_PLAN.md).
 The tests use the `python-nose` framework and the OpenStack clients, both of which will be installed as dependencies if you install this repository with pip.

 ## Demo using VirtualBox